Info Center

 Broadleaf Weeds –

 This type of weed is typically characterized by having wide leaves that grow out from the plant's stem.
 They grow from clusters, and they typically have fibrous root systems.
-They are notoriously difficult to eliminate from a lawn.
+They are notoriously difficult to eliminate from a lawn (ex.
+Dandelion).

 Dormancy –